-We have foreign operations, through our subsidiaries and affiliates, in Mexico, the United Kingdom, Brazil, Canada and Hong Kong which creates foreign exchange rate risk.
-Their respective functional currencies are the
+We have foreign operations, through our subsidiaries and affiliates, primarily in Mexico and the United Kingdom, as well as provide services to clients in other jurisdictions, which creates foreign exchange rate risk.

-Mexican peso, British pound sterling, Brazilian real, Canadian dollar and Hong Kong dollar.
 We have not entered into any transactions to hedge our exposure to these foreign exchange fluctuations through the use of derivative instruments or otherwise.
 An appreciation or depreciation of any of these currencies relative to the U.S. dollar would result in an adverse or beneficial impact to our financial results.
-A significant portion of our Latin American revenues have been, and will continue to be, derived from contracts denominated in Mexican pesos and Evercore Europe's revenue and expenses are denominated primarily in British pounds sterling and euro.
+A significant portion of our Latin American revenues have been, and will continue to be, derived from contracts denominated in Mexican pesos and Evercore Partners Limited's ("Evercore Europe") revenue and expenses are denominated primarily in British pounds sterling and euro.
 Historically, the value of these foreign currencies has fluctuated relative to the U.S. dollar.
-For the year ended December 31, 2012, the net impact of the fluctuation of foreign currencies recorded in Other Comprehensive Income within the Consolidated Statement of Comprehensive Income was \$3.8 million.
+For the year ended December 31, 2013, the net impact of the fluctuation of foreign currencies recorded in Other Comprehensive Income within the Consolidated Statement of Comprehensive Income was (\$0.7) million.
 It is currently not our intention to hedge our foreign currency exposure, and we will reevaluate this policy from time to time.